boris-turner/samlkeygen/README.md

 samlkeygen-launchd-helper.sh -i
 ```

-1. Load the agent with the `samlkeygen-launchd-helper.sh -i` command.
+1. Load the agent with the `samlkeygen-launchd-helper.sh -l` command.